-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on May 21, 2010 the landlord served the tenant with the Notice of Direct Request Proceeding by hand.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on May 21, 2010 the landlord served the tenant with the Notice of Direct Request Proceeding by registered mail.
+Section 90 of the Residential Tenancy Act determines that a document is deemed to have been served on the fifth day after it was sent.